 The benefits of a good copywriting brief

-Some freelance writers charge by the hour, others by each round of amends, so it saves you money (and time) if you can get your finished piece spot on the first time around.
+Some freelance writers charge by the word, others by the hour and some also charge for each round of amends.
+That's why it saves you money (and time) if you can get your finished piece spot on the first time around.
 That’s where the perfect copywriting brief comes in.

-In essence: when your writer knows exactly what you want to communicate to your reader, they’re well equipped to provide you with the content that engages, informs and above all converts.
+When your writer knows exactly what you want to communicate to your reader, they’re well equipped to provide you with content that engages, informs and above all converts.

 Ultimately, according to Forbes, “the test of a good creative brief: if the editor, client, or company leader looks at the finished piece and says, ‘This is exactly what we wanted!’ the creative brief is a smashing success.”

 If you came here looking for a copywriting brief template, you’re in luck.
-Below we speed through what to include in your freelance writing brief:
+Below we share how to write a brief for a copywriter with a template of what to include:

 Type of content